Our Government and Addiction Solutions

 The real issue that should be addressed is to work out ways to have more government-funded medical detox facilities and actually wean addicts off all drugs and prescription meds, with the exception of those meds for a person that has been specifically prescribed for a real physical diagnosed condition.
 But to take someone off Fentanyl by putting them on Suboxone or some other drug without proper wean down from that drug also is just not wanting to help people.
 Why not help a family member who wishes to come off of Methadone, but instead being told; “No, you have to stay on the methadone program”, why?
 Because of the over 50,000 clients on the program at $7 to $15 a daily dose!

 Private versus Funded

-The things that Canadians need to open their eyes to is that drug addiction can be overcome.
-But the system needs to be put into perspective; for instance how is that private programs can get decent result way above the national average success?
+The thing that Canadians must see is that drug addiction can be overcome.
+But the system needs to be put into perspective; for instance, how is it that private programs can get decent results way above the national average success?
 What is it they do that makes their program work?

-In many instances they do not replace one drug for another.
-When a family pays to have their loved one off all drugs, the facility will usually do a medical or regular detox followed by a good drug rehab program; including nutritional therapy, cognitive therapy, one on one counseling, social acceptance therapy and many other approaches that are normally not found in the government funded programs.
-In fact it all comes down to the intention that is put forth; really help the addicts or just have them cope better.
+In many instances, they do not replace one drug for another.
+When a family pays to have their loved one off all drugs, the facility will usually do a medical or regular detox followed by a good drug rehab program; including nutritional therapy, cognitive therapy, one on one counselling, social acceptance therapy and many other approaches that are normally not found in the government-funded programs.
+In fact, it all comes down to the intention that is put forth; really help the addicts or just have them cope better.